Author Video Guidelines

 - Use the highest resolution possible.
 A minimum of 640 × 480, 30 frames/second is suggested.

-- In most cases, videos should be less than 5 minutes' duration.
+- In most cases, videos should be less than five minutes' duration.

 - Do not compress video for purposes of cutting costs or ease of uploading.

-- Most file formats are acceptable including: avi, mov, mp4, mpeg, mpg, or wmv.
+- Although the mp4 (H.264 format) video file is preferred, most other video file types are acceptable, including: avi, mov, mpeg, mpg, or wmv.

 - Video files should be named using the corresponding number of the video in the text.